Refungium

 Creating Fungal Refugia

-Fungi are central to the life on our planet.
-The role they play in decomposition is generally appreciated but their ubiquitous biological presence is only now coming to light.
-Fungi are entangled in complex associations with all life on earth.
-From the rainforests of the tropics to the frozen expanses of antarctica, from the depths of the ocean to the barren deserts, fungi serve the living world around us, stewarding biological cycles and shepherding ecological succession.
+Fungi are central to life on our planet.
+For example, they play a critical role in nutrient cycling by breaking down organic matter and forming symbiotic relationships with plants, such as mycorrhizal fungi that enhance water and nutrient uptake in roots.
+While their role in decomposition is well known, their ubiquitous biological presence is only now coming to light.
+Fungi form complex associations with all life on Earth.
+From the rainforests of the tropics to the frozen expanses of Antarctica, from the depths of the ocean to barren deserts, fungi serve the living world, stewarding biological cycles and shepherding ecological succession.

-At Coed Talylan, we would like to contribute towards making such havens by entrusting a 30 acre semi-natural woodland area as a living Fungarium with the aim to host one of the highest concentrations of fungal diversity in the UK.
-We are developing a long-term management plan with fungal biodiversity as a primary objective that conserves and restores provisions for all the plant and animal fungal interactions that proliferate in a healthy bio-diverse ecosystem.
+At Coed Talylan, we aim to establish a 30-acre semi-natural woodland as a “living fungarium,” hosting one of the highest concentrations of fungal diversity in the UK.
+We are developing a long-term management plan prioritising fungal biodiversity to conserve and restore habitats for the intricate plant, animal, and fungal interactions that sustain a healthy, biodiverse ecosystem.

-It is through the creation of this fungal refugium as a practical eco-restoration action research project that will bring together the diverse and growing community of interest in fungi and find this next generation of pioneering mycologists.
-The process of building such a key woodland habitat provides a unique perspective to engage and reconnect with the natural world through Fungi.
-We hope that this shared practice can then form the basis for new connections with each as we work with fungi to build a better world together.
+This fungal refugium serves as a practical eco-restoration and action research project, uniting a diverse and growing community of fungi enthusiasts while inspiring the next generation of pioneering mycologists.
+Building this key woodland habitat offers a unique opportunity to reconnect with the natural world through fungi.
+We hope that this shared practice will foster connections among people as we collaborate with fungi to build a better world together.

-If this idea inspires you then please join us on this journey.
-No matter what your background, skills or experience the Refungium is an opportunity for us all to learn from fungi and each other.
-So follow the link below to find out how you can get involved.
+If this idea inspires you, please join us on this journey.
+No matter your background, skills, or experience, the Refungium offers an opportunity for everyone to learn from fungi and each other.
+Follow the link below to find out how you can get involved.

 Refungium: Get Involved